• Skip to primary navigation

 • Oatcakes are traditionally cooked on the griddle (cast iron skillet) on only one side, then toasted over the fire on the other.
 Feel free to toast them in a toaster to simulate this effect.

-• Experiment with using different ratios of ground oatmeal to get various textures.
+• Experiment with using different textures of ground oatmeal to get various results.

 • Keep the heat in the skillet on medium-low so the oatcakes cook more in the center without burning the outside.